defold/doc/docs/en/manuals/particlefx.md

 Initial Stretch X/Y
 : The initial stretch values (in degrees) for the particles.

+Initial Angular Velocity
+: The initial angular velocity of each spawned particle.

 The following properties can be keyed over the life time of the particles:

 Life Scale